DataBiosphere/terra-cli/CONTRIBUTING.md

       BUILD SUCCESSFUL in 26s
       1 actionable task: 1 executed
     ```
-3. Update the image id that the CLI uses.
-(See output of previous command for image name and tag.)
-    ```
-    > terra app set-image gcr.io/terra-cli-dev/terra-cli/v0.0:b5fdce0
-    ```
+2. Pull the image from GCR (see above).
+This is so that the name and tag on your local image matches what it will
+look like for someone who did not build the image.

 #### Update the default image
 To update the default image: